 The market dictates I use Windows for 8 hours each day.
 There are a few habits I've learnt on Linux, without which using the computer is uncomfortable and tedious.
-I offer my approximations for Windows to anyone else stranded in the same place.
+Here are some approximations for Windows offered to anyone else stranded in the same place.

 Alt Drag + Alt Resize on Windows

 On Linux, Alt Drag and Alt Resizing are very powerful window management features.
 These are immense conveniences for window management.